FrancesCoronel/apprenticeships/README.md

 * [Ada Developers Academy](https://www.adadevelopersacademy.org/) | Seattle, WA | Ada Developers Academy is a training program for women and gender diverse people who want to become software developers.
 * [Adobe Digital Academy](http://www.adobe.com/corporate-responsibility/education/digital-academy.html) | San Francisco, CA; Salt Lake City, UT | Adobe Digital Academy offers nontraditional candidates the education and, contingent upon technical performance, the experience they need to launch successful careers in web development.
 * [Atomic](https://atomicobject.com/careers/accelerator) | Grand Rapids, MI; Ann Arbor, MI | Atomic Accelerator is a professional development program for recent computer science grads.
+* [Apprenti](https://apprenticareers.org/) | Seattle, WA; Detroit, MI; Bend, OR; Eugene, OR; Columbus, OH; Herndon, VA | Apprenti provides a proven, reliable pipeline for underrepresented groups such as minorities, women and veterans to gain training, certification and placement within the talent-hungry tech industry.
 * [Clique Studios](https://cliquestudios.com/clique-university/apprenticeships/) | Chicago, IL | Clique Studios is a design and engineering agency whose program trains apprentices with the skills necessary to get a role as a junior full-stack engineer at a small company or agency.
 * [CoverMyMeds](https://www.covermymeds.com/main/careers/tech-positions/) | Columbus, OH | CoverMyMeds is a healthcare software company that enables providers, pharmacists and their staff to fill out prior authorization (PA) requests electronically.
 * [Detroit Labs](https://www.detroitlabs.com/apprenticeships/) | Detroit, MI | The Detroit Labs Apprenticeship Program is a three-month immersive training experience in software development, mobile development, and quality assurance engineering.
 * [DevMynd](https://www.devmynd.com/culture/careers/) | Chicago, IL; San Francisco, CA | DevMynd is a software development and user experience consultancy with a passion for crafting quality solutions.
+* [Dropbox IGNITE](https://www.dropbox.com/jobs/all-jobs) | San Francisco, CA | Dropbox IGNITE is an apprenticeship program geared towards professionals with non-traditional software engineering backgrounds who are looking to start or re-start their professional career.
 * [Fresh Tilled Soil](http://www.freshtilledsoil.com/aux/) | Watertown, MA  | Fresh Tilled Soil's apprentices are taught UX fundamentals and given a chance to specialize in one of three areas: UI design, front-end development, or strategy.
 * [Gaslight](https://teamgaslight.com/careers/developer-apprenticeship) | Cincinnati, Ohio | Gaslight's DevBuilders apprentice program is designed to match client companies looking to build a development team with enthusiastic, high aptitude beginning developers.
 * [GitHub Octoprenticeships](https://github.com/about/careers) | Remote | Octoprenticeships are six-month career development programs for people with non-traditional technical backgrounds from underrepresented groups in tech